 Make reading a reward with these classroom reading nooks.
 Drape your fabric of choice over a simple frame to create a tent your students will beg to climb into.
 Messy little hands leave a stain on the tent?
 Toss the fabric and try again – the base of this concept can be used year after year.
 Plus, if you bargain shop you can grab a deal on discount fabric.
 Now that’s what we call glamping.

 Source: Little Illuminations

 Create a scene that’s both visually appealing and practical.
-This space-saving design is ideal for classrooms with limited square footage.
+These space-saving classroom reading nooks are ideal for classrooms with limited square footage.
 Design from the top with a fluffy gem-filled cloud to add dimension.

 3. Jungle Gym

 Bring the outdoors in with a jungle-themed reading corner.
 A large tree is tucked into the drop ceiling and supported by the classroom wall to create an anchor for this design.
 Now all you’ll need are beanbag chairs and a patterned rug to make the room come alive.

 Kids of all ages want a net for their bed.
 Think back to your childhood–am I right?
 These simple, white nets make a budget-friendly statement for the classroom, too.
 Hook it to your ceiling and drape paper star garland from the rim to create a fairytale escape.

 Maybe simplicity is your style.
 A patterned rug and bright-colored pillows will entice your student’s senses.
 Design the space around a library shelf to create a unique open-concept reading corner.